abitdodgy/blog/_posts/2015-09-06-project-euler-problem-6.md

 \left(\frac{n(n + 1)}{2}\right)^2 - \frac{n(n + 1)(2n + 1)}{6}
 $$

-With simple math we can solve this problem up to nonsensical numbers in microseconds.
+Using these formulas, we can solve this problem up to nonsensical numbers in microseconds.
 Here's the solution in Ruby; it's not terribly interesting.

 {% highlight ruby %}
 (n * (n + 1) / 2)**2 - (n * (n + 1)) * ((n * 2) + 1) / 6